 We may earn money or other compensation from the companies or products mentioned in this post.

-Disneyland Wifi has likely been upgraded since your last visit.
+Disneyland WiFi has likely been upgraded since your last visit.
 Find out where to get WiFi at Disneyland Resort and where known dead spots exist.

-Now that the old paper FASTPASS system has changed to the new digital and mobile MaxPass option, it has everyone asking, does Disneyland have WiFi?
+Now that the old paper FASTPASS system has changed to a digital and mobile MaxPass option, it has everyone asking, does Disneyland have WiFi?

 Does Disneyland have WiFi?

-Using Disney MaxPass requires WiFi and does use data.
-That can be a problem for those with limited data and/or international travelers.
+The heavy use can be a problem for those with limited data and/or international travelers.
 WiFi speed and availability also depends on how busy the parks are, and who your coverage is with, but we’re here to help break it down for you.

 Are you an international visitor?
-If you’re concerned about high data costs and roaming fees and while visiting the states, try Roam Mobility USA Travel Sim Card which offers short-term and long-term options with one flat-fee and no contracts.
+If you’re concerned about high data costs and roaming fees and while visiting the states, try this USA Travel Sim Card which offers short-term and long-term options with minimal fees.

 What else do I need to use Disneyland’s WiFi?
 I suggest bringing a portable charger because using your phone all day for MaxPass, photos and HeadsUp games can drain the battery quick.